yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-quickstart/cloud-build-apps/_index.md

 - The cluster CA certificate installed on your machine.
 Refer to [Download your cluster certificate](../../cloud-secure-clusters/cloud-authentication/#download-your-cluster-certificate).
 - Your computer added to the cluster IP allow list.
 Refer to [Assign IP Allow Lists](../../cloud-secure-clusters/add-connections/).

+Because the YugabyteDB YSQL API is PostgreSQL-compatible, and the YCQL API has roots in the Apache Cassandra CQL, YugabyteDB supports many third-party drivers.
 For details about supported API client drivers (by programming language), see <a href="../../../reference/drivers">Drivers</a>.

 <div class="row">